Posted on September 25, 2015

 In all felony cases in the state of California, all criminal defendants have a constitutional right to a preliminary hearing within 10 court days and/or 60 calendar days after their arraignment on the charge(s).
 In a preliminary hearing, the prosecutor has the burden of proving, with the preponderance of the evidence, that there is sufficient cause to believe that the defendant committed the crime(s) alleged against him or her.
 Not to be confused with “guilty beyond a reasonable doubt” but a lower standard of probable cause to believe the defendant committed the crimes he or she is accused of.
 If the judge determines that the prosecutor produced enough evidence to fulfill their burden, you will then be “held to answer” and the original complaint will turn into the “information.”
 The following court date, you will be arraigned on the information and will enter a not guilty plea.
 The case will then fall into its “pretrial” stages.

-If you have been arrested, charged, or under investigation for any criminal offense, then contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
+If you have been arrested, charged, or under investigation for any criminal offense, then contact an experienced Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers.
 Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.